nathanmpark/Legislative/README.md

 # Legislative
-Stay up to date on current bills
+Stay up to date on current bills hitting the house and senate floors

 ### Pitch